 People Don't Want Something Truly New, They Want the Familiar Done Differently.
+If your new product or service isn't gaining traction, ask yourself, 'What's my California Roll?'

 I'll admit, the bento box is an unlikely place to learn an important business lesson.
 But consider the California Roll — understanding the impact of this icon of Japanese dining can make all the difference between the success or failure of your product.